QUARK-framework/QUARK/docs/tutorial.rst

 One handy thing to do is to use the interactive mode once to create a config file.
 Then you can change the values of this config file and use it to start the framework.
+The ``regenerate`` key can be set for every application and defines whether you want to regenerate the application instance for every repetition.
+When this key is missing, the default value is ``True``.
+This option can be handy if you are using random seeds in the creation of the application instance and you want to have the same instance for every repetition.
+If you want to change the default behavior for your application, you have to add the ``regenerate`` key to your ``get_parameter_options`` function.

 Run as Container